A Gazetteer for the United States and Canada

 For an expanded list with details, please visit our List of cemeteries.

 The following 28 communities are within 10 miles [16.1 km] of the North Cemetery.

 For the full list with details, please visit our List of Communities.

 Websites to help with your genealogy research ...

-When we do our genealogical research, we start with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
-These websites offer the information directly or else point to where you can find it.
+When we do our genealogical research, we like to start with the websites from Cyndi's List, FamilySearch, the UsGenWeb Project and Genealogy Trails.
+These helpful websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.